UK leader meets Cabinet as she fights to stay in power

 May was holding an emergency Cabinet meeting after the European Union granted Britain a delay to its exit in hope its deadlocked politicians can find a solution to the crisis.

+The bloc isn't counting on that, though.
+The European Commission said Monday it has completed planning for a "no-deal" Brexit — an outcome it called "increasingly likely."

-Britain's best-selling newspaper, The Sun, piled on the pressure with a front-page call for May to resign, under the headline "Time's up, Theresa."
+Britain's best-selling newspaper, The Sun, piled pressure on May Monday with a front-page call for the prime minister to resign, under the headline "Time's up, Theresa."

 Almost three years after Britons voted to walk away from the EU, the bloc's leaders seized control of the Brexit timetable last week to avert a chaotic departure at the end of this month that would be disruptive for the world's biggest trading bloc and deeply damaging for Britain.